Directed Energy Deposition forms parts by melting material as it is being deposited using a laser, electron beam or

-- Plasma or Electric arc-based DED systems such as Wire arc additive manufacturing (WAAM) DED process uses an electric arc to melt the wire
+Plasma or Electric arc-based DED systems such as Wire arc additive manufacturing (WAAM) DED process uses an electric arc to melt the wire

 Directed energy deposition technology can also be subdivided further into the following types based on the types of material feedstock used to create the parts.

 - Powder-based DED systems such as Laser Engineered Net shaping (LENS) or Laser metal Deposition (LMD) feed powder through the nozzle and melted by a laser beam or electron beam

 - Wire based DED systems feed wires through a nozzle and use laser, plasma arc or electron beam to create the molten pool

 How does Directed energy deposition work?

 Different types of DED systems discussed in the previous section work marginally different from each other.
 However, the core principle can be explained using the above powder-based laser DED system can explain the core principle.

 Since the process creates a molten metal pool, the DED process typically occurs in a hermetically sealed chamber either, filled with inert gas for laser and arc energy source or vacuum for electron beam systems to stop metal oxidization, especially for reactive materials like Titanium.

 The centre of a typical DED system is the nozzle head (figure 2) which consists of the energy source and the powder delivery nozzles which converges at the point of deposit where the laser beam is focused.
 Nozzle head is mounted on either a multi-axis CNC (Computer Numerical Control) head or an articulated arm.
 Typically, the build platform is part of the multi-axis CNC system which includes the nozzle head.

 - The nozzle head and the build platform are moved using the geometric CAD information to generate the 3D geometrical features

 - The feeders feed the powder through the nozzle into this molten pool

-- Using the CAD geometric information, CNC controlled head or the bed or both are moved along the build path to create the metal part feature
+- Using the CAD geometric information, CNC controlled head or the bed or both are moved along the build path to creating the metal part feature

 Predominantly, DED uses metal in the form of either wire or powder.
 However, DED technology is also capable of using polymers and ceramics.
 For example, Arevo makes composite frames using polymer and filament of carbon fibre.